Portugal. The Man: Independent years (2007–2010)

-On July 24, 2007, they released their second full-length album, Church Mouth, again produced by Casey Bates, and set out on a full U.S. headline tour with support from The Photo Atlas, Play Radio Play, Tera Melos and The Only Children among others.
-They then toured Europe and followed it up with another US headlining tour with support from Rocky Votolato and Great Depression during September and October.
-Following this tour, they joined Thursday on a short east coast tour in November alongside Circle Takes The Square.
+On July 24, 2007, they released their second full-length album, Church Mouth, again produced by Casey Bates, and set out on their own U.S. tour with support from The Photo Atlas, Play Radio Play, Tera Melos and The Only Children among other bands.
+Then they toured Europe and had another US tour with opening acts Rocky Votolato and Great Depression during September and October.
+After that tour, they joined Thursday, a post-hardcore band, on a short east coast tour in November alongside Circle Takes The Square.

-In 2008, the band left their label, Fearless Records, and added Ryan Neighbors, their touring keyboardist, as an official member and replacement for Wes Hubbard.
+In 2008, the band left Fearless Records and added Ryan Neighbors, their touring keyboardist, as an official member and a replacement for Wes Hubbard.
 On July 30, 2008, it was announced that Portugal.
-The Man was releasing Censored Colors under its independent record label, Approaching AIRballoons, in partnership with Equal Vision Records.
+The Man was releasing Censored Colors under its own independent record label, Approaching AIRballoons, in partnership with Equal Vision Records.
 It was released August 1.
-Zoe Manville, a musician and graphic designer, was involved with this album and has an active involvement on all albums since 2008 including vocals on many of the tracks on Woodstock.
-John Gourley was also chosen as the recipient of the 2008 Alternative Press "Best Vocalist of the Year".
+Zoe Manville, a musician and graphic designer, was involved with the album and has been involved on all albums since 2008 including as a vocalist on many of the tracks on Woodstock.
+John Gourley was chosen as the 2008 Alternative Press "Best Vocalist of the Year".